-- a) Combined SAT score of 1100 or better (if applicable) - b) Earned Associates degree (or higher) obtained from a nationally or regionally accredited institution with an official transcript of record.
-A degree earned outside the United States which must be evaluated using an approved evaluating company, such as World Education Services (WES) or Educational Credential Evaluators (ECE), for a United States degree equivalency.
-Transcript evaluation is the responsibility of the applicant. - c) Earned credits for college level English and Elementary Algebra (or higher) with a grade of "C" or better (with an official transcript of record) from a nationally or regionally accredited institution. - d) Earned credits for English Composition and College Math through the College Level Examination Program (CLEP).
+- c) Earned credits for college level English and Elementary Algebra (or higher) with a grade of "C" or better (with an official transcript of record) from an accredited institution. - d) Earned credits for English Composition and College Math through the College Level Examination Program (CLEP).
 CLEP score must conform to EIC's transfer policy. - e) An Advanced Placement (AP) score of "3" or better in both College Math and English.

-Admission Requirements for the Associate of Applied Science in Nursing Program (ADN)
+Admission Requirements for the Associate of Applied Science in Nursing Program (ADN) (Effective Fall 2023)

-- Proof of Identification (State-issued or passport) - Social Security Card - Proof of Citizenship or Legal Status - Minimum high school Diploma or recognized equivalency certificate (GED) - Complete Admissions Process - Take the Health Education Systems Incorporated A2 (HESI- A2) with a minimum composite score of 70%.
-The composite score is the combination of scores in all sections of the HESI. - A student is allowed to take the HESI two times within a year.
-The second attempt is taken at least three weeks after the first attempt. - Cumulative GPA of 2.00 for transfer students (Effective Spring 2023 admission)
+- Proof of Identification (State-issued or passport) - Social Security Card - Proof of Citizenship or Legal Status - Minimum high school Diploma or recognized equivalency certificate (GED) - Complete Admissions Process - Take the Health Education Systems Incorporated A2 (HESI- A2) for diagnostic purposes and transfer credit evaluation. - For a student who obtained a cumulative score of less than 70% (<70%) in the HESI-A2, admission is conditional and contingent on registering and completing an academic readiness course - The validity of the HESI is one year and must be taken in EIC.
+A change in the HESI coverage may invalidate a previously taken one. - Cumulative GPA of 2.00 for transfer students.